nateschaumburg/earmarked/README.md

 ## Earmarked

 Earmarked by [Refueled](http://refueled.net).
-Earmarked is a clean lightweight, two column theme.
-Earmarked is based off of a classic WordPress theme, originally designed by Derek Punsalan.
+Earmarked is a clean, lightweight theme that is a perfect starting point for blogs.

 ## Live Demo
 [Live Demo](https://earmarked-demo.refueled.link/)